GobySoft/goby3/src/doc/markdown/doc200_middleware.md

 * interprocess: Process to process comms using some interprocess transport (e.g. [ZeroMQ](doc500_zeromq.md)).
 * intervehicle: Vehicle to vehicle comms using [Goby Acomms](doc100_acomms.md).

-A Transporter is used to move data around within a layer or between layers using a publish and subscribe model.
+A Transporter moves data within or between layers using a publish-and-subscribe model.
 In most cases, a Transporter comes in a specific flavor: a Portal (used to actually connect to the transport layer, e.g. modem or socket), and a Forwarder (an similar interface that allows indirect multiple access to a given Portal).

 See the [Transporter](doc210_transporter.md) page for more details.